Getting Things Done (GTD)

 These are tasks that take longer than 2 minutes but only require one step.
 For example, "reply to Josh's email about project pricing" or "renew car tabs."
 You don't want them cluttering up your inbox, but they also don't belong in any other project.

-• Create a new project called One-Off Tasks.
+Create a new Todoist project for one-off tasks

-• Drag and drop your one-step tasks from the inbox to this project by clicking on the grey "handle" to the left of the task name and dragging it to the project name in the left-hand menu.
+• Drag and drop your task from the inbox to the project by clicking on the grey "handle" to the left of the task name and dragging it to the project name in the left-hand menu.

-• You can also designate a different project by typing "#" into the task field to pull up a list of all your projects.
-Select your project from the list or type the project name to narrow down the results.
+• Type "#" into the task name field to pull up a list of all your projects.
+Then, select your project from the list or type the project name to narrow down the results.

 Projects

-• Create a new project for each multi-step project you identified as you were clarifying your tasks.
+• Create a new project for each multi-step item you identified as you were clarifying your tasks.

-• As you think of other steps, add them as new tasks inside the projects.
+• If you think of other steps, add them as new tasks inside the projects.

 Areas of focus

-It may be helpful to group your projects based on your "Areas of Focus" — the GTD term for the various areas of responsibility you have in your life.
-These areas are a tool to draw attention to your broader life goals while deciding what to work on next.
-If a task does not fit within the scope of any of your areas of focus, it may be time to reassess if it's something you want to spend your time on.
-Or you may just want to separate your projects between "Work" and "Personal."
+In GTD, areas of focus are groups of projects based on multiple areas of responsibility in your life.
+But you may just want to separate your projects between "Work" and "Personal."
+If a task doesn’t fit within the scope of any of your areas of focus, it may be time to reassess if it's something you want to spend your time on.

 1. Create a project for each area of focus.
 This project won’t have any tasks in it; it’s just for visual organization.

-2. Click on the grey handle to the left of the project name and drag and indent your actual projects underneath the high-level “Folders” you just created to turn them into sub-projects.
+2. Drag and indent your projects underneath the high-level “Folders” you just created to turn them into sub-projects.

 3. (Optional) To create even more visual separation between your areas of focus, assign a different project color for each area.

-To keep things simple, finish setting up your GTD system first to get a sense of your workflow.
-If needed, come back and organize your projects into broader categories later.
+To keep things simple, finish setting up your GTD system before creating any sub-projects.
+This will give you a sense of your workflow so you can come back and organize your projects into broader categories later.

 Next actions